 Update interpreted SSAP list to reference to SSAP No. 43R—Asset Backed Securities

 This interpretation is to address questions on the accounting and reporting for Freddie Mac “When-Issued K-Deal (WI Trust) Certificates” (WI Program).
-Ultimately, the question is whether the structure should be initially captured in scope of SSAP No. 43R—Loan-Backed and Structured Securities or as a forward contract in scope of SSAP No. 86—Derivatives.
+Ultimately, the question is whether the structure should be initially captured in scope of SSAP No. 43R—Asset-Backed Securities or as a forward contract in scope of SSAP No. 86—Derivatives.

 Summary of SAP Guidance Revisions: